axibase/atsd/administration/user-authentication.md

 ## Guest Access to SQL Reports

-SQL query results can be published to all visitors by checking the **Guest Access** field on the query configuration page.
+Make SQL query results visible to visitors by checking the **Guest Access** field on the query configuration page.

 ![SQL guest](./images/sql-guest-access.png)